trimstray/nginx-admins-handbook/doc/RULES.md

   > In the NGINX server we will achieve this by use catch-all virtual hosts.
 These are vhosts referenced by web servers if an unrecognized/undefined `Host` header appears in the client request.
 It's also a good idea to specifying the exact (not wildcard) value of `server_name`.

   > Of course, the most important line of defense is the proper implementation of parsing mechanisms on the application side, e.g. using the list of allowed values for the `Host` header.
 Your web-app should fully comply with [RFC 7230](https://tools.ietf.org/html/rfc7230) to avoid problems caused by inconsistent interpretation of host to associate with an HTTP transaction.
-Per RFC 7230, the correct solution is to treat multiple `Host` headers and white-spaces around field-names as errors.
+Per above RFC, the correct solution is to treat multiple `Host` headers and white-spaces around field-names as errors.

 ###### Example